mn-pollinators/buzz-about/DEVELOPMENT.md

 ![The screen GitKraken shows when it first launches][i:GitKraken splash page]

 Once you've installed GitKraken, you're going to want to download the Buzz About code onto your computer.
-To do this, click the "Clone a repo" button on the left, and type in the url `https://github.com/mn-pollinators/buzz-about.git`.
+To do this, click the "Clone a repo" button on the left, and type in the `git` URL for the project.
+(You can find this URL on Buzz About's GitHub page under the "Code" dropdown:)

+![The GitHub page for Buzz About, with the "Code" dropdown menu open, showing the title "Clone with HTTPS" and the start of the URL][i:Cloning from GitHUb]

 Now, you should be able to see the whole history of the project!

-![The screen GitKraken shows when you've opened a repo][i:GitKraken graph view]
+![The screen that GitKraken shows when you've opened a repo][i:GitKraken graph view]

 ## Installing `npm`